hhjalmars/academic-kickstart/content/talk/ECC 2009 Plenary/index.md

 ---
-title: Plenary presentation
+title: Plenary presentation ECC09
-event: European Control Conference - ECC09
+event: European Control Conference
 event_url: http://www.conferences.hu/ecc09/
 location: Budapest, Hungary
-summary: System
+summary: System identification of complex and structured systems
 abstract: "A key issue in system identification is how to cope with high system complexity.
 In this contribution we stress the importance of taking the application into account in order to cope with this issue.